-There are a lot of songs about different parts of the human body, with tons of lyrics relating to eyes, lips, hair, and even one’s backside.
-Body parts certainly bring about a lot of strong emotions, both good and bad, which is why so many musicians write about them—and why so many people love listening to them.
+There are a lot of songs about body parts, with tons of lyrics relating to eyes, lips, hair, and even one’s backside.
+Body parts certainly bring about a lot of strong emotions, both good and bad, which is why so many musicians write about them.

 But which songs are the best?
 Or most memorable?
-Well today, I’m going to tell you which songs about body parts I love the most, and a little bit of breakdown as to why I think they are so special!
+Well today, I’m going to tell you which songs discussing various body parts I love the most, and hopefully, you’ll discover one or two brand new songs to add to your playlist!

 “Bubbly” by Colbie Caillat (2007)